albertopeam/Android-Infrastructure/README.md

 ##### Todos:
 *  Test: unit and infrastructure(database, usecase handler)
-*  Improve stop use cases.
-Maybe use LiveData or Lyfecicles.
+*  Improve stoping use cases.
+Use Lyfecicles(pass Lyfecycle adapter to use case executor, then add this adapter to the task. when the task ends or lyfecicle stops then clear callback, maybe leave the task end or stop it if i can).
 *  Comment code
 *  Decouple infrastructure to a library and upload to bintray